aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/5000-use-construct-in-cdk-app.md

 ## Review benefits

 That's it!
-Your CDK app is now using the hitcounter Construct from the cdkworkshop-lib CDK Construct library.
-Multiple CDK apps can use this construct without copy/pasting its code so that code duplication is avoided.
+Your CDK app is now using the hitcounter construct from the cdkworkshop-lib CDK Construct library.
+Multiple CDK apps can use this construct without copy/pasting its code so that code duplication is avoided and standardized best practices can be reused.
 You can now start adding additional CDK Constructs to cdkworkshop-lib to build a construct library that help accelerate your teams and establish best practices!